 \illustration{<width>}{<filename>}{<caption>}

-<width>— The width of the image as a fraction (e.g..4for 40% of the text width).<filename>— The image file name (e.g.judging.png).<caption>— The caption text, which can include LaTeX commands like\href.
+<width> — The width of the image as a fraction (e.g. .4 for 40% of the text width).<filename> — The image file name (e.g. judging.png).<caption> — The caption text, which can include LaTeX commands like \href.Before (incorrect):

 \begin{figure}